-Phasor measurement units provide geographically dispersed sensors that can supplement local measurements used by controllable devices, such as generators and FACTS installations.
-The wider view of system behavior offered by PMUs provides valuable information in determining optimal responses to systemwide events.
+Phasor measurement units (PMUs) provide geographically dispersed sensors that can supplement local measurements used by controllable devices, such as generators and FACTS installations.
+The wider view of system behavior offered by PMUs provides valuable information in determining optimal responses to system-wide events.
 Possibilities range from enhanced damping of inter-area oscillations to power flow modulation following large disturbances.
-To realize these benefits, however, controller designs must take into account signal latency and reliability.
+In order to realize these benefits, however, controller designs must take into account signal latency and reliability.

-PMU networks produce copious amounts of data.
-Sophisticated algorithms are required to extract information that is (1) valuable for alerting operators to system vulnerabilities, and (2) suited to closed-loop control applications.
-Security of communication networks is paramount, as PMUs are often tightly integrated into substation protection schemes.
+PMU networks will produce copious amounts of data.
+Sophisticated algorithms will be required to extract information that is, 1) valuable for alerting operators to system vulnerabilities, and 2) suited to closed-loop control applications.
+Security of communications networks is paramount, as PMUs are often tightly integrated into substation protection schemes.

-The colored figure shows the boundary of the power flow solution space for the example power system on the right.
-This manifold describes all combinations of the active and reactive power of one generator and the active power of a second generator.
+For the example power system on the right, The colored figure shows the boundary of the power flow solution space for all combinations of the active power of one generator and the active and reactive power of a second generator.
 (The third generator is the "slack" generator, which balances the total supply with demand.)
 The black-and-white figures are projections of the colored figure onto axis pairs.
-The figure highlights the complexity that arises from the nonlinear nature of power systems, a complexity that cannot be avoided in real-world analysis and control applications.
-(Legend: AVR: automatic voltage regulation; PSS: power system stabilizer)
+The figure highlights the complexity that arises from the nonlinear nature of power systems, and that cannot be avoided in real-world analysis and control applications.
+(AVR: automatic voltage regulation; PSS: power system stabilizer)